-New England is made up of six different states in the northeastern region of the United States: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
-Although this colder climate may not seem the most suitable for reptiles, you can actually find a variety of critters here – including these 8 New England snakes.
+New England comprises six different states in the northeastern region of the United States: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+Although this colder climate may not seem the most suitable for reptiles, you can find a variety of critters here — including these eight New England snakes.
 Only two are venomous!

 Ready to learn more about the cold-blooded wildlife of this region?
 Keep reading!